bingomanatee/collect/README.md

 * If you call `stopAfterThis()`, the current return value of the looper function **is used** -- but **no other additional loops will occur**.\
   A synonym for `stopAfterThis()` is `final()`.

+Think of iteration like a "bookmark" where `.keys` is like photocopying the page number of each page of a book and putting it in a stack.

 In several cases the store itself is an argument to the looper.
 It is provided _for informational purposes only._
 Do not modify the store from the inside of the looping function.